tracteurblinde/dotfiles/readme.md

           home.homeDirectory = "/home/<username>";
         };
       };
-      # Or use dotfiles-utils.generateUser which will also initialize git
+      # Or use utils.generateUser which will also initialize git
       #   and setup the account picture and desktop background.
-      "<userB"> = dotfiles-utils.generateUser rec {
+      "<userB"> = utils.generateUser rec {
         inherit pkgs;
         name = "<Display Name>";
         username = "<username>";